spirosikmd/pexpen/README.md

     gulp dev

-This will start the development server, the pexpen app should be available at the following url:
+This will start the development server, the pexpen app should be available at the following url

     http://localhost:8000/dist/index.html